dokuczacz/OmniFlowBeta/.github/instructions/params_standardisation.instructions.md

 - EXECUTION LOG (changes + commands + results)
 - RESULTS (what works, what changed, latency measurements)
 - NEXT (1–3 small follow-up steps)

+follow these instructions strictly when working on any file in this repository. follow implementation steps as described in the approved plan.